fight233/DThouse_cxd/documentation/webdocs/markdowndocs/administrator.md

 **Export Using taosdump**

-TDengine provides a data dumping tool taosdump.
+DThouse provides a data dumping tool taosdump.
 You can choose to dump a database, a table, all data or data only a time range, even only the metadata.
 For example:

 - Export one or more tables in a DB: taosdump [OPTION…] dbname tbname …
 - Export one or more DBs: taosdump [OPTION…] --databases dbname…